 Investment property, including land and buildings, is initially recognised at cost with changes in fair values in subsequent periods recognised in the consolidated income statement.
-The fair value at the reporting date are determined by independent professional valuers.
-Details of valuation techniques and process are disclosed in notes 3 and 18.
+The fair values at the reporting date are determined by independent professional valuers.
+Details of valuation

 The Group leases out its investment property under operating leases.
 The leases typically run for an initial period of one to ten years, with an option to renew the lease based on future negotiations.
 Lease payments are usually negotiated every one to five years to reflect market rentals.
 There were no material contingent rentals earned as income for the period.
-Rental income generated from investment property amounted to US\$103.3m (2020: US\$107.8m).
-Direct operating expenses (including repair and maintenance) on investment property that generates rental income amounted to US\$15.2m (2020: US\$14.3m).
+Rental income generated from investment property amounted to US\$106m (2021: US\$103m).
+Direct operating expenses (including repair and maintenance) on investment property that generates rental income amounted to US\$15m (2021: US\$15m).